mpv-player/mpv/DOCS/interface-changes.rst

       framebuffer that was ever passed to the renderer.
 Having GL framebuffers with a size larger than 8 bit per component is quite rare.
 If you need it, set the --dither-depth option instead.
+    - --lavfi-complex can now be set during runtime.
+If you set this in expectation it would be applied only after a reload, you might observe weird behavior.
  --- mpv 0.26.0 ---
     - remove remaining deprecated audio device options, like --alsa-device Some of them were removed in earlier releases.